 • Look at the whiskey.
 Gently roll the whiskey around in the glass once or twice (not too much).
 The color and how the whiskey runs down the sides of the glass are great clues to what you'll be enjoying.

-• Have a whiskey you know alongside each day's bottle (usually Four Roses Small Batch for me) to use as a benchmark.
+• Have a whiskey you know alongside each day's bottle (usually Wild Turkey 101 for me if I think it's Bourbon) as a benchmark.
 It really helps you identify the differences while you’re tasting blind.
 I suggest going with a medium—to low-proof benchmark whiskey.

-• Drink half of the bottle and then fill out that day's form to find out what you're drinking and enjoy the rest with a few tasting notes.
-Some have saved about half of each day's bottle and go through the full calendar again later the following year.
+• Drink half of the sample bottle and then fill out that day's form to find out what you're drinking and enjoy the rest with a few tasting notes.
+Some have saved about half of each day's bottle and go through the whole calendar again later the following year.

 The Lineup